Automattic/happychat-client/docs/API.md

 this option will only be shown when the value of the selected primary option is `before-buy` and the values of the selected secondary option is `themes`.

+**openTextField / openTextArea**

+Can define `primary` and `secondary` options that control when to show this field.

+For example:

+	{ primary: [ 'before-buy' ], secondary: [ 'themes' ] }

+the field will only be shown when the value of the selected primary option is `before-buy` and the values of the selected secondary option is `themes`.

 **fallbackTicket config options**

+The contact form can create a chat session or route the request to a specified endpoint.
+Here's how to configure it:

-* `pathToCreate`: path to the create ticket endpoint where Happychat will make a XHR request with the form data, so the host can process it.
-It may return an operation ID that will be used by the `pathToShow` option to show a message to the user.
+`pathToCreate`: path to the endpoint where Happychat will make a XHR request with the form data.
+The request payload will be a JSON object containing all entryOptions properties and:

+* primarySelected: the selected primary option,
+* secondarySelected: the selected secondary option,
+* itemSelected:	the selected item option,
+* subject: the subject's value,
+* message: the message's value,
+* openTextAreaValue: the openTextArea's value,
+* openTextFieldValue:	the openTextField's value,

-* `pathToShow`: upon a successful response from the `pathToCreate` endpoint, Happychat can show a link to the ticket created if one is configured.
+`pathToShow`: upon a successful response from the `pathToCreate` endpoint, Happychat can show a link to the ticket created if one is configured.
 This admits a `<ticket-id>` expression that will be filled with the response provided by the `pathToCreate` endpoint.

-* `headers`: additional request headers to be sent along the `pathToCreate` request.
+`headers`: additional request headers to be sent along the `pathToCreate` request.
 This allows for hooking WordPress nonces into the request, for example.

+For example:

+	{
+		headers: {
+			'X-Test-Header': 'Savoury butter is the best breakfast', },
+		pathToCreate: '/create-ticket',
+		pathToShow: '/show-ticket/<ticket-id>',
+	}

+will send a XHR request to the '/create-ticket' endpoint with the following payload.
+Upon successful response, the form will shown a message with a link to the `<path>/show-ticket/<ticket-id>` URL, being `ticket-id` the response received from making a request to `pathToShow`.

 ### Examples